sborto86/data-cleaning-pandas/README.md

 ### Shark Aggresivity by Species
 ![Shark Aggresivity by Species](./images/aggresivity.png)
 ## Conclusions Summary
-* The data analysed seem to be representetive and not biased by the process of cleaning and text normalization
+* The data analysed seems to be representetive and not biased by the process of cleaning and text normalization.
-* Tiger Shark, White Shark and Bull Shark seem to be the species more aggresive, more leathal and the ones involved in more attacks
+* Tiger Shark, White Shark and Bull Shark seem to be the shark species more aggresive, more leathal and the ones involved in more attacks.

 ## Be Careful with Them!!!